Revisiting Discrete Soft Actor-Critic

 Fig.~\ref{fig_doubelavgq_improvement} demonstrates the effectiveness of our approach.
-In Fig.~\ref{fig:aaa}, the Q-value estimate of discrete SAC is underestimated than the true value, therefore, the policy of discrete SAC suffers from pessimistic exploration and results in poor performance (blue curve in Fig.~\ref{fig:ccc}).
-On the contrary, in Fig.~\ref{fig:bbb}, with double average Q-learning and Q-clip, the Q-value estimate gets rid of underestimation bias and improves quickly at the early training stage.
-The improvement of Q-value carries over to the performance of policy, consequently, our approach outperforms baseline discrete SAC by a large margin (Fig.~\ref{fig:ccc}).
-In Fig.~\ref{fig:bbb}, we also notice that the Q-value overestimates the true value during the early training stage but finally converges to the true value after finishing the whole training process.
-This encourages early exploration, which is consistent to the principle of optimism in the face of uncertainty~\cite{kearns2002near}.
+We compare the discrete SAC and various ensemble Q-estimation methods, including Randomized Ensembled Double Q-learning (REDQ) \cite{chen2021REDQ} and Random Ensemble Mixture (REM) \cite{AgarwalS020REM}, with our proposed method, SD-SAC.
+In Fig.~\ref{fig_doubelavgq_improvement_base}, the Q-value estimate of discrete SAC is underestimated than the true value.
+Therefore, the policy of discrete SAC suffers from pessimistic exploration and results in poor performance (purple curve in Fig.~\ref{fig_doubelavgq_improvement_score}).
+On the contrary, in Fig.~\ref{fig_doubelavgq_improvement_ours}, with double average Q-learning and Q-clip, the Q-value estimate eliminates underestimation bias and improves quickly at the early training stage.
+The improvement of Q-value carries over to the performance of policy.
+Consequently, our approach outperforms baseline discrete SAC by a large margin (Fig.~\ref{fig_doubelavgq_improvement_score}).
+The result also demonstrates that even though REDQ has less estimation bias in Fig.~\ref{fig_doubelavgq_improvement_redq}, it still suffers from underestimation bias, leading to suboptimal performance due to pessimistic exploration.
+Although REM addresses the underestimation issue in Fig.~\ref{fig_doubelavgq_improvement_rem}, the overestimation bias of REM significantly exceeds that of our proposed method, resulting in a rapid decline in performance at 8 million steps.
+In Fig.~\ref{fig_doubelavgq_improvement_ours}, we also notice that the Q-value overestimates the true value during the early training stage but finally converges to the true value after the training process.
+This encourages early exploration, which is consistent with the principle of optimism in the face of uncertainty~\citep{kearns2002near}.